-It would also enact new discrimination and retaliation protections.
+The bill would also enact new discrimination and retaliation protections.

-The new law would be enforceable via a private right of action by an employee, by the Labor Commissioner, or by the Attorney General, a district attorney, or a civil attorney.
-Employers could be liable for civil penalties of \$500 per employee per violation of the law, damages, punitive damages, and attorneys' fees and costs, and could also be subject to injunctive relief.
+The new law would be enforceable by the Labor Commissioner or a public prosecutor.
+Employers could be liable for civil penalties of \$500 per employee per violation of the law.